Marriage Counselling:

 Suicidal: Engaging in self-harm and thoughts of harming others is a sign that a person needs professional help.

-Crossroad: When you feel stuck, and the thought of divorce crosses your mind, it is time to meet a professional.
+Crossroads: When you feel stuck and the thought of divorce crosses your mind, it is time to meet with a professional.

 Ideally, both partners must come for marriage counselling together.
 Pointing fingers at each other does not help.
 Relationship counsellors/marriage counsellors help couples develop mutually caring, respectful, and lasting relationships.
 However, suppose you are ready to seek help, but your partner is not.
-In that case, it is still worth contacting a relationship expert or marriage counsellor alone and comprehending the situation from a different or neutral perspective.
+In that case, it is still worth contacting a relationship or marriage counsellor alone, online or offline and comprehending the situation from a different or neutral perspective.